Power-law fluctuations near critical point in semiconductor lasers with delayed feedback: Discussion

 \section{Discussion}

 This study shows that intermittent intensity bursts characterized by power-law statistics emerge and are prominent when the delayed feedback is sufficiently long and strong and the pump current is just on the lasing threshold.
-The reason why the power-law fluctuation is remarkable in this situation can be explained from the perspective of the emergence condition of SOC as mentioned in Section~\ref{sec:introduction}.
-SOC can emerge in a specific dissipative system that has (i) multiple energy release processes with (ii) thresholds, (iii) mutual interaction and (iv) energy injection that is sufficiently slower than the release processes.
+In order to explain the power-law behavior, as a starting point for the discussion, it would be natural to focus on the nonequilibrium-critical phenomena in slow driven-dissipative systems known as self-organized criticality (SOC), a mechanism that produces similar power-law distributions \cite{Bak1987SOC,Bak1988SOC}.
+SOC is a phenomenon that a dissipative system spontaneously organizes itself to a critical state that is characterized by scale-invariant statistics, i.e., power-law distribution.
+It is considered that the emergence of the criticality requires several conditions for a system that stores the energy injected by external driving \cite{SOC1998Jensen}: (i) the system dissipates the stored energy through {\it multiple} energy-release processes. (ii) the processes interact with each other, and (iii) the processes have threshold values for activation, and (iv) the rate of energy injection into the system is sufficiently slower than that of the energy-release processes.

 The external energy injection of the laser system considered in this study is the pump current $j$.
 In laser systems without feedback, the slowest driving rate corresponds to the threshold current ($j = 1$) rather than zero pump current ($j=0$).
 This is because the carrier density of the laser decays with lifetime $\tau_s$ even in the absence of energy release by laser oscillation [see Eq.~(\ref{eq:LK-complex-N})].
 Thus, the threshold current can be regarded as the ideal situation that satisfies the fourth condition.
 The number of virtual nodes of a time-delay dynamical system is proportional to the delay time $\tau$ \cite{Uchida2012ChaoticLaser}.
 Furthermore, the strength of the interaction between the feedback and laser intensity is determined by the coupling strength of the feedback, $\kappa$.
 Hence, a sufficiently long $\tau$ is required for the multiplicity (high dimensionality) of the energy release process, and a strong $\kappa$ firmly establishes their interactions.
 Therefore, it is reasonable that the power-law fluctuation is prominent in the situation.
 However, certain results cannot be explained directly by the occurrence conditions of SOC.
 As shown in Figs.~\ref{fig:j-I_ave}(a) and (b), the power-law behavior is prominent when $j_e = 1$ rather than when $j_e = 0$.
 It is a wonder that the onset of the power-law behavior is determined by the threshold of the solitary mode $j_e = 1$ rather than that of the external cavity modes $j_e = 0$, although the power-law behaviors depend strongly on the external feedback light.
 In future works, more efforts should be undertaken to explain the optimum value of the feedback strength, $\kappa/\kappa_{max} \simeq 0.6$, to obtain remarkable power-law fluctuations as shown in Fig.~\ref{fig:j-I_ave}(c).